vmware/vmware-aria-operations-integration-sdk/docs/guides/adding_to_an_adapter.md

 .

 ## Creating a Relationship
-Relationships do not need to be declared in the [object model](#defining-an-adapter-and-adapter-instance-in-the-object-model) file, and can simply be added between objects at runtime.
+Relationships do not need
+to be declared in the [object model](#defining-an-adapter-and-adapter-instance-in-the-object-model) file, and can simply be added between objects at runtime.
 Relationships are always between a _parent_ and _child_, and if object1 is a parent of object2, that implies object2 is a child of object1.

-Using any of the Integration SDK Libraries , relationships are added to resources.

 === "Python Adapter Library"